kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 ---
 title: The Cost of the First Missing Integration — Why the Kora Framework Does Not Need a Starter for Everything
+date: 2026-09-04
 description: How the Kora Framework keeps unsupported-library integration cheap using typed config, module factories, lifecycle, and probes.
 search:
   exclude: true
 ---
-# The Cost of the First Missing Integration: Why Kora Does Not Need a Starter for Everything
+# The Cost of the First Missing Integration: Why Kora Does Not Need a Starter for Everything { #cost-of-missing-integration }

+**September 4, 2026**

 Framework ecosystems are often compared by counting integrations.